hunsa/sc24-repro/for-paper-authors/README.md

 # SC24 Guidelines for Paper Authors

 - Ensure the subsequent **two lines are commented out** prior to submitting the appendix!
+Ensure all text is in black; remove any blue text.
   ```latex
   %\usetag{explanation}
   %\usetag{example}